 Ghana’s cocoa production accounts for about eight percent of the country’s GDP.
 But according to Margaret Owusu it is far from enough.
 If processed cocoa products and not only raw beans were exported the percentage contribution of cocoa to GDP would increase dramatically.

-It concerns Margaret Owusu that Ghana is not involved in value addition of its own crops.
-There is sadness in her voice when she explains how absurd it seems to import tinned tomato pure from abroad while heaps of fresh tomatoes rot at the markets due to inadequate post harvest methods.
+It concerns Margaret Owusu that Ghana is not involved in the value addition of its own crops.
+There is sadness in her voice when she explains how absurd it seems to import tinned tomato pure from abroad while heaps of fresh tomatoes rot at the markets due to inadequate post-harvest methods.